craftercms/docs/source/system-administrators/upgrade/upgrading-crafter.rst

    .. note::
-      **Upgrading Crafter CMS bundle version 3.1.0**
+      **Upgrading Crafter CMS version 3.1.0**

-      Crafter CMS version 3.1.0 has the upgrade scripts disabled because the upgrade system was being refactored, and will need to use the ``upgrade-target`` script from a new bundle to upgrade your bundle install.
-Please follow the steps in :ref:`upgrade-using-new-bundle` to upgrade your Crafter CMS install version 3.1.0.
+      Crafter CMS version 3.1.0 has the upgrade scripts disabled because the upgrade system was being refactored, and will need to use the ``upgrade-target`` script from a new archive to upgrade your install.
+Please follow the steps in :ref:`upgrade-using-new-archive` to upgrade your Crafter CMS install version 3.1.0.

 |